BookTrust offers a free Bookstart Baby book pack to every baby aged 0-12 months in England and Wales each year.

 What is Bookstart Baby?

 Bookstart Baby is a universal book gifting programme in England and Wales.
-Every child aged 0-12 months is eligible for a free pack of books and resources, designed to support and encourage families to read with their child as early as possible.
+Every child aged 0-12 months is eligible for a free pack including a book, information leaflet and finger puppet, designed to support and encourage families to read with their child as early as possible.

 '[Bookstart Baby packs] provide an important emphasis about the importance of sharing books in enabling speech development for children.
 The books themselves illustrate what a useful children's book looks like.
 Discussing their use provides an opportunity to focus on how and when to share books with small children.'
 Bookstart Baby gifter

 Bookstart Baby is given by health professionals, libraries, registrars and many other early years professionals.
 In each local authority it is administrated and coordinated by a Bookstart Coordinator who works with local partners to allocate the resources to the best effect.